dreamcatcher-tech/network/Inbox/2024-10-21 0955 monitoring system.md

 What would a statuspage napp look like ?

 Do napps need cron specifications ? is cron an api gateway call ?

+Do a single api call that tests everything, and can return some stats and graphs.

+Making our own version that just charged you for what it uses would be good.